Writing

 “He’s not saying hello to the others.”
 She pointed to the people crossing the field behind and ahead of us.

-That’s when I woke up and started to notice the man with the beard.
+That was when I woke up and started to notice the man.

 ❖